OathPros/COMP3/source/controls/buttons.rst

 Toggle buttons are an appropriate choice for modes or settings which have a obvious binary nature.
 They are generally used when space is limited, as an alternative to :doc:`switches </controls/switches>`.

-Multiple toggle buttons can also be linked, to create a control for selecting one of a series of options.
+Toggle buttons can also be linked, to create a control for selecting one of a series of options.
 This approach is appropriate when the available options are not binary in nature and the options available can be expressed with short labels.

 Linked toggle buttons are primarily used to fit an option into a relatively short space, such as a list row or header bar.
 When space isn't a limiting factor, other options such as :doc:`radio buttons </controls/radio-buttons>` might be a better choice.